 In the past Mainz was a Roman city and when I was researching things to do here I found that underneath one of the shopping malls in the city is the ruins of a temple dedicated to the goddess Isis.

-After a short stop at the Zitadelle we went to find a place in the center for a drink.
-As in most cities, at the center is the cathedral and in Mainz, it’s impossible to miss this imposing building.
+After a short stop at the Zitadelle we went to find a place in the centre for a drink.
+As in most cities, at the centre is the cathedral and in Mainz, it’s impossible to miss this imposing building.
 As well as towering above the city, it’s made from a reddish-brown stone which contrasts massively with the buildings around it.

 After seeing it on the menu we couldn’t resist the massive ice-cream…I followed it up with a beer.
 Nice and traditional eh!

 On our last day in Allendorf I went our for another walk.
 This time I found a local ‘mountain’ and a castle to visit.
 At just over 400m it isn’t really a mountain but the walk was still great!
 At the peak I found a cross with a bird box attached.
 Inside was a notebook in which people had written little messages.

 The castle was pretty impressive though.
 I came out of the woods and it was high in the cliff in front of me.
 From there the view must be fantastic!